jonmosco/openshift-template-argocd-cmp/README.md

 # ArgoCD Configuration Management plugin for OpenShift Templates

-An ArgoCD Configuration Management Plugin for processing OpenShift templates.
-This plugin provides basic template rendering for standard OpenShift template files.
+An ArgoCD Configuration Management Plugin (CMP) for processing OpenShift Templates.
+This plugin discovers template files, processes them using the oc CLI, and outputs a stream of valid Kubernetes/OpenShift manifests.

 ## Overview